by Virginia Knowles in October 2007

 And so the wave of melancholy, as I sense its metaphor of my own life.
 I feel like this dish towel.
 Old.
 Used up.
 Threadbare, with frayed fringes where neat hems used to be.
 Always in a spin.
 Like the faded rainbow, where have my once sparkling young dreams gone?
 I weep and wipe the tears with the towel.
 I hold it to my face and breathe in deeply.
 It is soft, so soft as it comforts me, as it has comforted others.
 It deserves dignity.
 I do not want it to be carelessly discarded by someone who does not understand dish towels and nostalgia, so I tuck it safely into an unseen crevice on my bookcase where no one can find it.
 I clear the rest of the folded laundry off of my bed and sleep.
 Oh, how I need sleep.

 I wake in the wee hours of the morning, as I always do, like it or not.
 My mind churns, as it often does, thinking, pondering.
 This is not a bad thing in itself, because I love to think and ponder and dream awake, but right now I would rather sleep.
 And then it dawns on me, like a glittering rainbow as a shaft of sunshine suddenly illuminates a gray and drizzly sky.
 This is the glory of the dish towel, the glory of my life.
 What?
 What is the glory?
 Service.
-Being used up from constant need.
-Emptying myself in order to fulfill my purpose.
+Being useful in the midst of constant need.
+Emptying myself of selfishness in order to fulfill my purpose.
 Love working itself out in humble and practical ways.
-This is why I'm here: in God's strength, serving my husband and children in our busy life-filled home, where celebrations mingle with sorrows, and the momentous punctuates the mundane.
+This is why I'm here: in God's strength, serving my family in our busy life-filled home, where celebrations mingle with sorrows, and the momentous punctuates the mundane.
 This is the life I chose, preparing young hearts and minds to fulfill their own life destinies.
 It is a good life.

 "He is no fool who gives what he cannot keep to gain what he cannot lose."
 Jim Elliott, martyred missionary